JPTIZ/ciphers-sec/readme.md

-Cyphers
+Ciphers
 =======

-Implementation of some cypher algorithms for educational pursposes.
+Implementation of some cipher algorithms for educational pursposes.